 You will work closely with an interventional cardiologist when deciding what treatment choice is best for you.
 An interventional cardiologist is a heart doctor who specializes in minimally invasive percutaneous coronary intervention (PCI) procedures, like stenting and angioplasty.
 They can refer you to a PCI specialist for an assessment.

 It is important that you talk with your doctor about which treatment is the right one for you and that you understand all of the risks and benefits.

 Percutaneous coronary intervention (PCI) specialist

-A percutaneous coronary intervention (PCI) specialist is a heart doctor who knows percutaneous coronary intervention (PCI) treatment and procedures the best, and is highly trained in complex cases.
-The PCI specialist is there to determine which minimally invasive percutaneous coronary intervention (PCI) procedure is right for you.
+A PCI specialist is a heart doctor who knows percutaneous coronary intervention treatment and procedures the best.
+They are highly trained in treating people with complex conditions.
+The PCI specialist decides which minimally invasive PCI procedure is right for you.